 Lowell Public Schools Doors Open 2016-2017 - First Wednesday of every month at 10am

-The Doors Open tours of Lowell Public Schools will take place every First Wednesday of the month from 10am-12pm.
+The Doors Open tours of Lowell Public Schools takes place every First Wednesday of the month from 10am-12pm.
 Arrive early at 155 Merrimack Street, 4th floor, to get checked in.
 Bring your photo ID.
-Please call or email to RSVP so they can reserve the right amount of transportation - email@example.com or 978-674-2162.

 2/8/17 Christa McAuliffe, Murkland, Greenhalge Schools

 3/8/17 Moody School, E.N.
 Rogers STEM Academy

 4/5/17 McAvinnue, Pawtucketville Memorial, Dr. An Wang Schools